-- Fill the flask most of the way with vegetable oil.
+- Fill the flask most of the way with your choice of oil.

 - Fill the rest of the flask with water.
-The water will sink to the bottom under the oil and look like little, clear blobs.
+The oil floats and the water sinks to the bottom of the jar under the oil and looks like little, clear blobs.

 - Add a few drops of food coloring; your choice of color.
 The food coloring is water-based, so it will also sink and color the water that is now at the bottom of the flask.

 - Break an Alka-seltzer tablet into a few small pieces, and drop them in the flask one at a time.

 - Watch your lava lamp erupt into activity!
-As the reaction slows down, simply add more alka-seltzer.
+As the chemical reaction slows down, simply add more Alka-seltzer.